It’s Time for Americans to Go Outside Again

 The issue, Adalja added, is that beaches tend to be places where people don’t keep their distance.
 Any additional open spaces where people interact even in passing, he added, create the potential for new cases.

-Nardell’s colleague Mark Lipsitch, an epidemiologist, wrote a more general case for public spaces in the Washington Post last week. “… closing parks and public gardens should be a temporary, last-resort measure for disease control,” he and his co-authors wrote.
+Nardell’s colleague Marc Lipsitch, an epidemiologist, wrote a more general case for public spaces in the Washington Post last week.* “Closing parks and public gardens should be a temporary, last-resort measure for disease control,” he and his co-authors wrote.
 “The science could not be clearer: The benefits of getting outside vastly outweigh the risk of getting infected in a park.”
 Wear a mask, keep your distance, have a ball.

 “A single virus particle could get you sick theoretically,” said Dylan Morris, a Ph.D. candidate at Princeton who studies viruses and was part of a group that researched how COVID-19 could linger on surfaces and in the air.
 “But that’s a slightly misleading picture.
 How much virus do you have to encounter in practice to have a 50 percent chance of getting sick?
 It may take orders of magnitude more than one.
 Hundreds, thousands, before you’re at serious risk of infection.”
 That is reason to focus more on high-risk encounters, as in health care settings, than on low-risk ones—like passing someone on a bike path.

-In a paper to be published in a CDC journal this summer, Chinese researchers studied a restaurant in Guangzhou where one diner seems to have passed the disease to five patrons at neighboring tables (and four at her own) in the 1,500 square-foot dining room.
+In a paper to be published in a Centers for Disease Control and Prevention journal this summer, Chinese researchers studied a restaurant in Guangzhou where one diner seems to have passed the disease to five patrons at neighboring tables (and four at her own) in the 1,500-square-foot dining room.
 The three infected tables all lay in the path of a wall-mounted air conditioner, and all the guests overlapped for about an hour.
 Ten people at those three tables were not infected, and neither were any of the 73 diners in the rest of the room.

 Whether that qualifies as good news about the limits of indoor transmission or bad news about restaurants depends on your point of view.

 But infectious disease specialists say there is a big difference between indoor and outdoor air.
-Outside, viruses simultaneously dilute and decay.
-Tuberculosis, for example, is considered a highly contagious viral disease.
+Outside, germs simultaneously dilute and decay.
+Tuberculosis, for example, is caused by highly contagious bacteria.
 But, says Nardell, “I’m not aware ever of a report of tuberculosis being spread outdoors.”

 COVID-19 is not tuberculosis; we don’t yet know how it moves in air or how much viral exposure sickens people.
 Still, a handful of studies point to encouraging news about outdoor transmission risks.
 Scientists in Wuhan tested the air at various public sites around the city in February and found “undetectable or very low concentrations” of virus particles, except at two sites in front of a department store and a hospital.
 Even there, as Ed Yong observed, the concentration was many times below the threshold considered infectious for the original SARS virus of 2003.

-In another preprint, Chinese researchers traced 300 outbreaks outside of Hubei, using case reports from local health commissions between January 4 and February 11.
-(Hubei, which contains Wuhan, was not locked down until late January.)
+In another preprint, Chinese researchers traced 300 outbreaks outside of Hubei province, using case reports from local health commissions between Jan.
+4 and Feb.
+11. (Hubei, which contains Wuhan, was not locked down until late January.)
 Eighty percent of outbreaks involved domestic transmission; 35 percent involved transport.
 One outbreak can involve multiple transmission venues.
 Out of more than 7,000 cases, the researchers found only one documented outdoor transmission: a man who got sick after a conversation outside with a man who had recently come back from Wuhan.
 All outbreaks involving three or more cases occurred inside.

 “The transmission of respiratory infections such as SARS-CoV-2 from the infected to the susceptible,” the researchers conclude, “is an indoor phenomenon.”